Spring Term 2020: 14 January – 24 March (no class 18 February).

 Gravity is your partner, the earth your playground, the others your support.

-New students can join up to the 3rd week of term.
-However, we do not offer pro-rated term prices for late joiners.
-The price of your taster class can be applied to your full-term booking.
+The price of your taster class can be applied to a full-term booking.

-Each week, we will co-create a playful and safe space for experimentation and exploration.
-Every class will start with games and tasks to awaken our awareness of inner and outer space.
-Followed by integrating basic skills of Contact Improvisation in a simple and guided way.
+Each week, we will create a playful and safe space for experimentation and exploration.
+Every class will start with solo time to awaken awareness of our inner and outer space, followed by opportunities to move together in duets and groups.
+We will ground these explorations in specific Contact Improvisation exercises and skills.
 Practicing falling, rolling, floating, lifting and supporting, using gravity to move effortlessly.

-We will approach other themes such as touch and no touch, following and leading, support, structures and lifts (low table and high table), centre and extremities, shared weight and shared balance, upside down, head to tail connection, dynamics, and momentum.
+We will approach themes such as support, structures and lifts, centre and extremities, trust, multiplicity of touch, shared weight and shared balance, upside down, head to tail connection, material for the spine exercises, following and leading, dynamics, and momentum.

 Some classes will be accompanied by live music.